Hcg Diet Food List, Menu and Meal Plans.

 1 Melba Toast = 12 calories

-Editor’s Notes and Tips for Hcg Diet Foods
+FAQ and Tips for Hcg Foods & Eating

 A note about vegetable portions and calorie counts: Vegetables can vary depending on the type and brand (I know, it's surprising!)
 I have done my best to include the most accurate calorie and nutrition counts in this foods list, but please do you research and check the specific vegetable and brand that you are using.
 Read the complete Hcg Diet Vegetable Guide.